You want to hire a talented but affordable graphic designer, and someone suggests Upwork.

-Companies and entrepreneurs, looking for freelancers on Upwork, usually complain that good talent is hard to come by, there are too many mediocre applicants and you also need to keep a look out for scamsters.
+Companies and entrepreneurs looking for freelancers on Upwork usually complain that good talent is hard to come by.
+There are too many mediocre applicants, and an Upwork scam can catch you unawares.

 Seems like too much work?

-You can also give Upwork Pro a chance.
-It is a new, paid service from Upwork.
-The company says it helps busy hiring managers find, engage and hire the right freelancers from a group of handpicked, pre-vetted professionals.
+You can also give Upwork Plus (formerly Upwork Pro) a chance.
+It’s a paid service from Upwork.
+The company says it helps busy hiring managers find, engage, and hire a talented freelancer from a group of handpicked, pre-vetted professionals.

-Under the Pro version, freelancers go through a series of tests and interviews to qualify on technical skill as well as behavioural aspects that evaluates communication skills, teamwork and professionalism to determine if they are fit for a role.
+Under this, the Upwork freelancer goes through a series of tests and interviews to qualify on technical skill as well as behavioral aspects that evaluates communication skills, teamwork, and professionalism to determine if they are fit for a role.

-As a client, when you sign up for Pro, you get an account manager who works with you to understand the requirements of your job including specific technical expertise, budget, etc.
+As a client, when you sign up for Upwork Plus, you get an account manager who works with you to understand your job requirements, including specific technical expertise, budget, etc.

-The manager then posts the job in your Upwork account, screens Pro freelancers and creates a shortlist for you.
-These shortlisted applicants submit proposals to you.
-You can then sort through this selective list of freelancers, interview them and finally hire the best candidate.
+The Upwork account manager helps you speed up the hiring process by assisting you with your job post and highlighting available freelancers and agencies who may be a good fit for your project.
+You can then sort through this selective list of Upwork freelancers, interview them, and hire the best candidate.

-Upwork Enterprise gives large businesses direct access to freelance talent on Upwork plus the ability to source and engage freelancers from their own private talent clouds.
+Similarly, Upwork Enterprise gives large businesses direct access to freelance talent on Upwork Plus.
+This way, businesses can source and engage Upwork freelancers from their private talent clouds.

 While we all know that when applying for a job, you need to write a top-notch proposal that attracts a client, there are a few tricks that could seal the deal for you on this platform:

-As the client you have found the best freelancer; and as an independent worker you have found a well-paying, interesting job.
+As the client, you’ve found the best freelancer, and as an independent worker, you’ve found a well-paying, exciting job.